Symptoms of glaucoma often aren’t noticeable in the early stages of the eye disease, so regular eye tests are important for an early diagnosis.

 What are the first signs that glaucoma is developing?

 Symptoms for the most common type of glaucoma can be slow to appear, which is why it’s important to get your eyes tested regularly.
 The NHS recommends having an eye exam every two years, but some people with an increased risk, such as a family history of glaucoma, may be advised to see their optician more often.

-One of the first signs of glaucoma can be loss of peripheral vision (side vision), seeing rainbow-coloured circles around lights, and sensitivity to bright light.
+One of the first signs of open-angle glaucoma can be loss of peripheral vision (side vision).
+In acute narrow angle glaucoma, seeing rainbow-coloured circles around lights, and sensitivity to bright light can be early symptoms.

 Eye exams and glaucoma